*Rutgers Center for Organizational Leadership Staff

 Rutgers Center for Organizational Leadership Fellows

 is Associate Dean of the School of Graduate Studies and Director of the Teaching Assistant Project.
-In her role as an Rutgers Center for Organizational Leadership Fellow, Dr. Bender serves as Program Director of the Academic Leadership Program and she is a member of the core faculty of the PreDoctoral Leadership Development Academy.
+In her role as a Rutgers Center for Organizational Leadership Fellow, Dr. Bender serves as PreDoctoral Leadership Development Academy (PLDA) Course Director and a member of the core faculty of the PLDA.

 At Rutgers University, Dr. Bender founded the Teaching Assistant Project, a program designed to prepare Ph.D. candidates to teach, the Rutgers Academy for Teaching and Learning, as well as co-founded the Academic Leadership Program, a professional development program for academic department chairs and deans.
 Her current position encompasses providing leadership and coordinating academic support and student services for graduate students.